boxyhq/website/blog/2022-09-30-sso-building-blocks.md

 #### Login flow

-Jackson supports both OAuth 2.0 as well OpenID flows.
+Jackson supports both OAuth 2.0 and OpenID flows.
 The OAuth 2.0 flow is made secure by supporting Authorization Code flow with PKCE.
 By including the scope `openid` in the client request Jackson will switch to OpenID flow.

 The login process follows the below steps: